-The I-210 Pilot is located on a 22-mile section of the I-210 freeway (the Foothill Freeway) in the San Gabriel Valley in Los Angeles County.
-It extends from the SR-134/I-210 interchange near downtown Pasadena (west end of the study area) to the Foothill Boulevard interchange in La Verne (east end of the study area).
+The I-210 Pilot is located on the I-210 freeway (the Foothill Freeway) in the San Gabriel Valley in Los Angeles County.
+It extends from the SR-134/I-210 interchange near downtown Pasadena (west end of the study area) to the I-605 interchange.
 This section of the I-210 runs through an urban environment and includes the most heavily congested sections of the freeway.
-Due to the magnitude of the pilot, it will be divided into two phases:

 South of the I-210, the area of interest to the project extends to the I-10 freeway.
 While the aim is to improve operations along the I-210 corridor, the close proximity of the I-10 freeway, located only four to five miles south of the I-210, creates some operational interdependencies between the two freeways.
 Incidents or events affecting operations along the I-10 often affect operations along the I-210, and vice versa.

 The I-210 Pilot Location